Protektor-Desura/docker-iptv/ustvgo/README.md

 ```bash
 python3 ustvgo.py
 ````

-This will create an M3U and XMLTV file.
+This will create M3U and XMLTV files.